 White rum

-White rum from pure cane juice
+White rum made from pure cane juice

 Agricultural rum